WansonChoi/HATK/README.md

 ## (2) Installation

+First, Prepare OS X(Mac) or Linux operating system.
+HATK currently doesn't support Windows.
+It was checked that HATK can work in the next specific operating systems.

+- Linux : Ubuntu_19.04(Disco Dingo), CentOS_7, Linux_Mint_19.2_Tina_Cinnamon.
+- OS X : Catalina(**with Bash NOT Zsh**), Mojave.

-First of all, Download this project in somewhere directory of your Linux(or OS_X) system.
-HATK supports only OS_X and Linux environments(ex.
-Ubuntu) and currently dosen't support Windows.
-It will be assumed that your system already installed 'git' command.
+Then, Download this project in somewhere directory of your OS X or Linux system.
+It will be assumed that 'git' command is already installed in your system.

 ```
 $ git clone https://github.com/WansonChoi/HATK.git